 • Impose Penalties: Under Section 20 of the RTI Act, the PIO can be fined ₹250 per day (up to ₹25,000) for failing to provide information.

-• Recommend Disciplinary Action: The Commission can recommend action against the Joint Director and CMO for their failure to uphold the law.
+• Recommend Disciplinary Action: The Commission can recommend disciplinary action against the Joint Director and the CMO for failing to comply with the law.

 To ensure your follow-up is as precise as possible, here is a structured directory of the application identifiers and the contact details for the specific authorities involved in your case.